-On this episode of the LTC Heroes podcast, Dr. Roger Landry, author of Live Long, Die Short, sits down with us to share his experience as a preventative medicine physician with the Air Force and in the LTC industry.
+On this episode of the LTC Heroes podcast, Dr. Roger Landry, author of Live Long, Die Short, sits down with us to share his experience as a preventive medicine physician with the Air Force and in the LTC industry.

-Roger opens the episode by describing how his 22 years as an Air Force surgeon shaped his view of preventative medicine and successful aging.
+Roger opens the episode by describing how his 22 years as an Air Force surgeon shaped his view of preventive medicine and successful aging.
 He notes that a big part of his success was being able to understand how lifestyle and social factors contributed to the longevity of the military population he was serving.

 Social Connection and Purpose

 He discusses why social connection and developing purpose are so crucial for LTC residents, noting that these elements are often ignored in the LTC industry.
-Roger highlights the fact that preventative medicine is about taking small, manageable steps to produce lasting change for the patient.
+Roger highlights the fact that preventive medicine is about taking small, manageable steps to produce lasting change for the patient.

 To close the episode, Roger explains that he wrote his book Live Long, Die Short in order to provide practical tips in common language about successful aging and approaching health in a holistic way.